-Normally there is a full day fieldtrip associated with this course examining the geology of the Ottawa region.
-There is also another fieldtrip during normal lab hours.
-Both of these trips are obviously not possible with online only instruction.
-Replacing these experiences will be two virtual fieldtrips that will be completed at different times through the term.
-Additional details regarding these virtual fieldtrips will be posted on cuLearn and discussed at appropriate times during the lecture modules.
+Normally there is a full day fieldtrip with this course examining the geology of the Ottawa region that is optional and can be completed as an alternative to the virtual fieldtrip.
+Field trips are obviously not possible with online only instruction.
+Therefore two virtual fieldtrips will be completed at different times through the term that link lecture module content to local (Ottawa) geology.
+Additional details regarding these virtual fieldtrips will be posted on CULEARN and discussed at appropriate times during the lecture modules.